 They are linked by the beautiful Nhora, a woman who, as a child, was kidnapped by a cannibalistic African tribe beholden to the superstitions of voodoo, that twining tight of the Christianity of the west and the native beliefs of Africa.
 So cultural imperialism figures large, the privilege and entitlement that people can feel when dealing with others they think may be beneath them, even when the others are members of one's own family.
 But all people are weakened by fear and greed and superstition - especially when that superstition turns out to be the truth.

 Farris's evocation of the supernatural, a sort of Freudian/voodoo stew of myth, monsters, and magic, is wonderfully tasteless, primeval, and exotic; his depiction of fathers and sons beleaguered by ego and ignorance, believable.
 The attentive reader will notice an aside to several writers and poets (Haggard, Keats, Ovid) that explains much.
-And if some think this all gets wrapped up a mite quickly, then I have to say I prefer that to an ending that goes on for 50, 75, 100 pages and exhausts the reader.
-The story comes to a screeching shuddering halt at the climax, a climax that speaks of the truly poisonous nature of obsession, desire, and fear.
+And if some think this all gets wrapped up a mite quickly, then I have to say I prefer that to an ending that goes on for 50, 75, 100 pages and exhausts the reader's patience.
+Farris bring the story to a screeching shuddering sudden halt at the climax, a climax that speaks of the truly venomous nature of obsession, desire, and fear.
 Oh, and snakes.
 Why'd it have to be snakes?
 You'll see.